 Wood loves teaching social studies because it allows him to showcase to students why the world is the way it is.
 Even after teaching for eight years, Wood still quite often gets emotional due to how difficult the topics are.
 He struggles to wrap his mind around how people can view another human as less than equal to them and want to eradicate them and their entire culture.

-“It can be very hard to talk about the actual killing and the process of how the killing happens,” said Wood.
+“It can be very hard to talk about the actual killing and the process of how the killing happens,” Wood said.
 He also finds it difficult to talk about how the United Nations, which has published a multitude of works on how to deal with genocide, hardly ever acts to stop genocide.
-Wood included a multitude of graphic images including how women and children were killed.
-Wood believes “With the Holocaust, the graphic images/evidence are necessary to understand what Jews, Communists, homosexual men, those who were physically and mentally disabled, and others went through.”
+Wood included a multitude of graphic images, including how women and children were killed.
+Wood believes that “With the Holocaust, the graphic images/evidence are necessary to understand what Jews, Communists, homosexual men, those who were physically and mentally disabled, and others went through.”

 Returning to the question of how the world let this genocide happen, Wood believes the answer to this question depends on several factors, chief among them being the spreading of propaganda and misinformation